alexpineda/titan-reactor/README.md

-## Titan Reactor
+# Titan Reactor

-Titan Reactor is a fan made map and replay viewer specifically made for content creators of the best game in the world, Starcraft Remastered.
+Titan Reactor is a love affair between @darkmatter and Starcraft Brood War.
+Beware as there may be 🎆

+It's also a fresh take on observing and interacting with our beloved game, so check it out and enjoy! 😃

 ![image](https://user-images.githubusercontent.com/586716/139562963-493ffd7d-e21a-46e8-a9f6-29b2761ab852.png)